sachinm001/PaaS-Serverless-Arch/Hands-on lab/03-Integrate-API-Management-with-Your-Azure-Functions.md

 1. Goto the API Request URL in your browser and add the subscription key in the end, prior to the subscription-key query parameter, joining it with &.
 This query parameter will store the value of your subscription key, which is needed to access your API successfully.

-Your Request URI should be similar to the following:
+Your Request URL will look something like this:

 ```
 https://apiservice-1411123.azure-api.net/License-function-1411123/HttpTrigger1?id=46cb910d-0667-4474-bbe7-7793e1d13762&subscription-key=6a8009bc3ed04ed094335ca3b92fe204